 - a kilogram of apples;

 - a chocolate bar and many more things!

 This is what a 5 leva note looks like in Bulgaria.
 And here’s a list of items you could get for 5 leva:

 And here’s a preview of the notes of 10, 20, 50 and 100 leva.
 As you see from the prices above, there are so many things you could get with either one of these notes, so we will not be giving you further suggestions but hopefully you get the idea!
 This is what they look like:

 Exchanging currency in Bulgaria

 As we have described in this post, when travelling to Bulgaria it is wise to come over with your national currency and exchange it here as the exchange bureaus here offer really good rates!
 Two of the best exchange bureaus we are aware of are located in the very centre of Sofia, but there are many others.
 Try not to exchange your money at the airport – rates are really bad there!
 Most places (though not all) will take card too so you can use a Revolut card for example if you don’t have a chance to change any cash.

 Sending money to and from Bulgaria

-If you need to send money to and from Bulgaria, you can also use services like Transferwise which are very reliable and will save you a lot on transfer fees.
+If you need to send money to and from Bulgaria, you can also use services like Wise which are very reliable and will save you a lot on transfer fees.